 Another thing to keep in mind is stereochemistry of the epoxide.Consistent with an SN2 reaction, if the reaction occurs at a secondary carbon, we will observe inversion of configuration:

 A second class of important electrophiles that react with Grignards (and arguably THE most important class of electrophiles) is aldehydes and ketones.
 If you haven’t covered the reactions of these functional groups yet, a short summary would be this: the carbonyl carbon is an electrophile, and when nucleophiles react at this carbon, it’s accompanied by cleavage of the C-O pi bond (π bond).
-More on that mechanism (“addition”) in a second.
+(For more on the addition mechanism to carbonyls, see post: Nucleophilic Addition)